-These Blueberry Muffin Overnight Oats are all the blueberry muffin you love without the hour it takes to bake a batch.
+This Blueberry Muffin Oatmeal is all the blueberry muffin you love without the hour it takes to bake a batch.
 These are for when you need to grab and go and get to whatever is waiting for you at the beginning of a new day.

 So go ahead and make these tonight or make a week’s worth tonight and have breakfast waiting in the morning!

 HERE ARE SOME COMMON QUESTIONS ABOUT OVERNIGHT OATS:

 I typically make 3 or so days worth at a time.
 3-5 days is the range that they will last and certain ingredients in different flavors impact this.
 Banana Bread overnight oats are typically not good after 2 or 3 days due to the mashed banana but these overnight oats should be ok a few days later if you just add the banana before serving.

 WHAT KIND OF OATS DO YOU USE IN OVERNIGHT OATMEAL?

 I prefer rolled oats in mine.
 I find that they soak up the milk perfectly and are nice and soft after sitting overnight.
 Others suggest steel cut oats for their overnight oats recipe but that is NOT for me.
 If you prefer it in these Blueberry Overnight Oats, go for it!
 Just know they will be pretty chewy still.

 They are to hard and chewy for me.
 I have found that steel cut oats are best for me I the Instant Pot.
 (Check out these Banana Bread Instant Pot Steel Cut Oats!)

 DO YOU HAVE TO MAKE OVERNIGHT OATMEAL IN A JAR?